AlexandreSajus/3Draw/README.md

 ![](images/howitworks.png?raw=true "How it works")

-## Examples
+## Examples of drawings

 ![](images/example.png?raw=true "Example 1")

 ![](images/video.gif?raw=true "Example 2")

-## Me using it in Unity
+## Fabien Roger using it in Unity

 ![](images/unity.gif?raw=true "Me")

 ## The drawing pen

-A pen has been created (not by me) using 3D printing to work with the program.
+The pen has been created using 3D printing.

 ![](images/cameraview.png?raw=true "The camera view")